grlefl/Cash-Register-Simulation/README.md

 - [Results](#results)

 ## Project Status
-This project is complete, but the 'Results' section needs to be updated.
+This project is complete.
+'Results' section needs to be updated.

 ## Overview
 A command-line program that simulates a cash register with the capability to process USD in a foreign country that uses Euros.
 The program receives the amount of USD to purchase an item and then calculates the correct amount of change to return in Euros.